“Qinghai, June-August 2016” contains an introduction and six parts. This is Part 1.

 We’re in Nangqian, Qinghai.
 Today Elaine talked Blood Pheasant with Tibetans.
 We are trying to find Blood Pheasant in Baizha Forest and thought these gentlemen may know where to go.
 Craig admired a fine painting of male Hodgson’s Redstart outside our hotel room in Nangqian.
 What a nice touch, honoring your local birds in your hotel.

 Michael Grunwell used my scope to scan the slopes around Ga’er Temple, Nangqian County, Yùshù Prefecture, Qinghai.
-In background you could see one of the main buildings of the temple clinging to the mountain at the lofty elev. of 4200 m.
+In the background you could see one of the main buildings of the temple clinging to the mountain at the lofty elevation of 4200 m (13,780 ft.).
 While we scanned, friendly Tibetan monks and pilgrims passed by, Bearded Vulture passed overhead, no less than six species of crow were making a living, Kessler’s Thrush and Rufous-breasted Accentor added beauty, and half-tame Blue Sheep were clinging to the cliff faces.

 POST TO SHANGHAI BIRDING WECHAT GROUP